apache/spark/docs/apache-airflow/logging-monitoring/logging-tasks.rst

 External Links
 --------------

-When using remote logging, users can configure Airflow to show a link to an external UI within the Airflow Web UI.
-Clicking the link redirects a user to the external UI.
+When using remote logging, you can configure Airflow to show a link to an external UI within the Airflow Web UI.
+Clicking the link redirects you to the external UI.

 Some external systems require specific configuration in Airflow for redirection to work but others do not.

 Serving logs from workers
 -------------------------

 Most task handlers send logs upon completion of a task.
-In order to view logs in real time, Airflow automatically starts an http server to serve the logs in the following cases:
+In order to view logs in real time, Airflow automatically starts an HTTP server to serve the logs in the following cases:

 - If ``SchedulerExecutor`` or ``LocalExecutor`` is used, then when ``airflow scheduler`` is running.
 - If ``CeleryExecutor`` is used, then when ``airflow worker`` is running.